Candidates

 • An inmate of a penal or correctional institution under sentence of imprisonment

-If you decide to withdraw from the election, you must notify the Clerk in writing no later than 2 p.m. on nomination day.
+If you decide to withdraw from the election, you must notify the Clerk in writing no later than 2 p.m. on Nomination Day, being Friday, August 21, 2026.

 Additional information

-All nominated candidates for the 2022 municipal and school board elections, including those not elected, those who withdrew their nomination and those whose nomination was rejected by the Clerk, must disclose and report their campaign contributions and expenses for their election campaign period as determined by the rules set out in the Municipal Elections Act, 1996.
+All nominated candidates for the 2026 Municipal and School Board Elections, including those not elected, those who withdrew their nomination and those whose nomination was rejected by the Clerk, must disclose and report their campaign contributions and expenses for their election campaign period as determined by the rules set out in the Municipal Elections Act, 1996.

 No contributions shall be accepted or expenses made prior to filing your nomination.
 A campaign bank account must be opened for election campaign purposes prior to spending money or accepting contributions.
 All contributions of money, including contributions from yourself, must be deposited in the campaign account.
 All campaign expenses must be paid from the campaign account.
 If you do not any spend money or accept any contributions, you do not need to open an account.